Aersaud/YOLOL/Waypoint System/README.md

 </br>

 ## Installation Instructions
+*Please refer to the pictures for assistance on field names, and values.
+These pictures are up to date*
 - This system requires 3 Advanced YOLOL chips, 1 Basic (or higher) YOLOL chip, and 5 Memory Chips.
 - Copy/Insert the code for your appropriate navigation system.
 - You will need 2 24x24cm Text Panels.
 One should be named `WPD` and the other `WPStat`